hellohaptik/docs_haptik/docs/bot-builder/basic/smart-assist.md

 4. Text of the messages sent as SMART ASSIST responses, is currently non-customisable and controlled directly at the platform level.

-**Multilingual Smart Assist**
+## Multilingual Smart Assist

 In case of multilingual bots, smart assist works exactly in the same way as mentioned above.
-The only difference being that in case of non-english bots, the button text for the SMART ASSIST message are auto-translated from the "Did you mean?" text section on the User Says section of the respective node.
+The only difference being that in case of non-english bots, the **Did you mean?** button text in the User Says section of the respective node is auto-translated to the current language of conversation and used in the bot response.